-Troopers locate 11 LBs of fentanyl in I-80 traffic stop - NewsBreak
+Troopers Locate 11 LBs of Fentanyl in I-80 Traffic Stop - NewsBreak

-NORTH PLATTE — Troopers with the Nebraska State Patrol have arrested one person after locating 11 pounds of fentanyl during a traffic stop in Dawson County.
+Troopers with the Nebraska State Patrol have arrested one person after locating 11 pounds of fentanyl during a traffic stop in Dawson County.
 At approximately 11:00 p.m.
 Monday, a trooper observed an eastbound BMW sedan with defective lighting traveling on Interstate 80 near Lexington, at mile marker 235.
 The trooper performed a traffic stop.
-During the traffic stop, the trooper and a Dawson County Sheriff’s Deputy observed marijuana in plain view inside the vehicle.panhandlepost.com
+During the traffic stop, the trooper and a Dawson County Sheriff’s Deputy observed marijuana in plain view inside the vehicle.www.gothenburgleader.com

 Comments / 0